appleboy/jira-action/README.md

 ## Motivation

 Since there isn't an official Jira API integration available for GitHub Actions, and considering that Jira offers both [Cloud][5] and [Data Center][6] versions with different API implementations, this project will initially focus on the [Data Center][6] API version.
-This will help those who have the enterprise version to automatically integrate Jira Issue status updates through CI/CD.
+This will help those who have the enterprise version automatically integrate Jira Issue status updates through CI/CD.

-The goal of this project is to make it easy to integrate Jira with GitHub or Gitea Actions for Jira Data Center.
+The goal of this project is to make it easy to integrate Jira with GitHub or Gitea Actions for Jira Data Center users.

 [5]: https://developer.atlassian.com/cloud/jira/platform/
 [6]: https://developer.atlassian.com/server/jira/platform/